msaouab/ft_transcendence/guideline.md

 - **Passport** is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
 A comprehensive set of strategies support authentication using 42 strategie aka passport-42 check it: https://www.passportjs.org/packages/passport-42/

 - **Express-session** is a middleware that allows you to store session data on the server.
 It's used to store the user's data in the session, so we can use it in the whole application. check it: https://www.npmjs.com/package/express-session

+# chat
+when user clicks the chat message buttton in user profile we shall redirect him to /chat/:userId